 Information and Current Reports

-Clostridium difficile Infection (C. difficile, C. diff, CDI, CDAD) may develop due to exposure to Clostridium difficile bacteria and use of antibiotics during healthcare treatment.
-Clostridium difficile infections cause diarrhea and more serious intestinal conditions such as colitis.
+Clostridioides difficile Infection (C. difficile, C. diff, CDI, CDAD) may develop due to exposure to difficile Clostridioides bacteria and use of antibiotics during healthcare treatment. difficile Clostridioides infections cause diarrhea and more serious intestinal conditions such as colitis.
 Patients can be exposed to this bacterium through contaminated surfaces or the spores can be transferred on unclean hands of others.
 For more information about CDI, see CDI Information Page.

 Central Line-associated Bloodstream Infection (CLABSI) is a primary laboratory confirmed bloodstream infection in a patient with a central line.
 For more information about CLABSI see CLABSI Information Page.

 Methicillin-resistant Staphylococcus aureus (MRSA) Bloodstream Infection (BSI): Methicillin-resistant Staphylococcus aureus (MRSA) is a type of staph bacteria that is resistant to certain antibiotics called beta-lactams.
 These antibiotics include methicillin and other more common antibiotics such as oxacillin, penicillin, and amoxicillin.
 In the community, most MRSA infections are skin infections.
 More severe or potentially life-threatening MRSA infections occur most frequently among patients in healthcare settings.
 For more information about MRSA, see MRSA Information Page.